 Medical centers fight to keep liver transplants close to home, after new policy takes effect

-ATLANTA -- Cora Okelly suffers from non-alcoholic fatty liver disease (NASH) and has been waiting for a liver transplant for over a decade.
+ATLANTA -- Cora O'kelley suffers from non-alcoholic fatty liver disease (NASH) and has been waiting for a liver transplant for over a decade.

-“I don’t know when and if I’ll get a liver,” Okelly said.
+“I don’t know when and if I’ll get a liver,” O'kelley said.

-Okelly is number six on the transplant list for her blood type in Georgia, but a new policy from the United Network for Organ Sharing (UNOS) could see her wait time increase.
+O'kelley is number six on the transplant list for her blood type in Georgia, but a new policy from the United Network for Organ Sharing (UNOS) could see her wait time increase.
 After years of controversy, a federal judge recently decided to allow new rules on who gets a liver transplant, which went into effect on Feb.
 4.

 Until earlier this month, the majority of local patients had priority for liver transplants.
 For example, the sickest patient in the southeast region would be the first on the list for a liver donated in Georgia.